MIT-CAVE/rc-cli/templates/docker_structure.md

 Although [Python](https://www.python.org/) and [R](https://www.r-project.org/) cover most programming language preferences, some teams can choose other programming languages and create their own `Dockerfile`s to set up their custom templates.
 This document will help you to quickly set up a working `Dockerfile`.

 ## `Dockerfile` and `rc-cli`
-Follow these guidelines to allow for a working environment between your `Dockerfile` and `rc-cli`:
+Please follow these guidelines to allow for a working environment between `Dockerfile` and `rc-cli`:

-1. Select the base image(s) for your custom `Dockerfile` from a reputable Docker repository.
+1. Select the base image(s) for your custom Dockerfile from a reputable Docker repository.
 Your best option should be [Docker Hub](https://hub.docker.com/search?q=&type=image&category=languages).
 > If your programming language does not appear in the official images or if you prefer to create a custom image for your environment, you may want to extend the Ubuntu-based `Dockerfile` in the `rc_base` template.

-2. Once you have selected the base image(s), in order for your `Dockerfile` to work with `rc-cli`, it should meet the following minimum requirements:
+2. Once you have selected the base image(s), in order for your Dockerfile to work with `rc-cli`, it should meet the following minimum requirements:
   - Create an `app` user and `app` group for the container
   - Create the `/home/app/` directory
   - The directory `src` along with the `model_build.sh` and `model_apply.sh` script files need to be copied to `/home/app/`
   - The `/home/app/` directory must be included in the `PATH` environment variable, i.e. `/home/app/` must be part of the list of executable directories.
 The reason for this is that `rc-cli` can execute the `model_build.sh` and `model_apply.sh` files.
   - The default `USER` for your Docker image must be `app`
-  - You should not define an `ENTRYPOINT` instruction within your custom `Dockerfile`, as this will be overwritten by `rc-cli` to run the `model_build.sh` and `model_apply.sh` scripts.
+  - You should not define an `ENTRYPOINT` instruction within your custom Dockerfile, as this will be overwritten by `rc-cli` to run the `model_build.sh` and `model_apply.sh` scripts.
 Instead, add any shell commands that you want to execute at run-time to these script files.
-  - Place a `CMD` instruction at the end of the `Dockerfile` to run the default shell of the image, e.g. `CMD ["/bin/bash"]` or `CMD ["/bin/sh"]`
+  - Place a `CMD` instruction at the end of the Dockerfile to run the default shell of the image, e.g. `CMD ["/bin/bash"]` or `CMD ["/bin/sh"]`

 ## Examples:
 ### Linux-based image with a Bash shell